mitin001/transcriber/blog/books/levitt-dubner/2006-freakonomics/2-kkk-and-realtors.md

 p.68

 > The typical house isn’t “charming” or “fantastic,” but unless you say it is, no one will even bother to take a look.

+Experts go for empty generalizations when there's nothing meaningful to say.
+When it comes to a house, a general descriptor indicates that the house has no notable features that the realtor could put in the listing, so they're just using up the space with fluff.

 > Three of the five terms correlated with a higher sale price are physical descriptions of the house itself: granite, Corian, and maple.
 As information goes, such terms are specific and straightforward—and therefore pretty useful.
 If you like granite, you might like the house; but even if you don’t, “granite” certainly doesn’t connote a fixer-upper.
 Nor does “gourmet” or “state-of-the-art,” both of which seem to tell a buyer that a house is, on some level, truly fantastic.
 “Fantastic,” meanwhile, is a dangerously ambiguous adjective, as is “charming.”
 Both these words seem to be real-estate agent code for a house that doesn’t have many specific attributes worth describing.
 “Spacious” homes, meanwhile, are often decrepit or impractical.
 “Great neighborhood” signals a buyer that, well, this house isn’t very nice but others nearby may be.
 And an exclamation point in a real-estate ad is bad news for sure, a bid to paper over real shortcomings with false enthusiasm.
 If you study the words in ads for a real-estate agent’s own home, meanwhile, you see that she indeed emphasizes descriptive terms (especially “new,” “granite,” “maple,” and “move-in condition”) and avoids empty adjectives (including “wonderful,” “immaculate,” and the telltale “!”).
 Then she patiently waits for the best buyer to come along.
 She might tell this buyer about a house nearby that just sold for $25,000 above the asking price, or another house that is currently the subject of a bidding war.
 She is careful to exercise every advantage of the information asymmetry she enjoys.